-Okay, how about this – Ford Europe’s headquarters is in Cologne, Germany.
+Now, I know what you’re saying.
+Merkurs are Fords, and Fords are American.
+How about this â€“ Ford Europeâ€™s headquarters is in Cologne, Germany.
 And they produce a fair amount of cars in Germany even today.
 Since we consider the Volkswagens built in Chattanooga and Westmoreland, the BMWs built in Spartanburg, and the Mercedes-Benz models bolted together in Alabama, I think we can deviate for a moment into a hot Ford.

 Audi and SAAB helped to mainstream turbocharging, and by the 1980s it was almost expected in performance circles.
 That culminated in a wave of ever increasing performance hot hatchbacks that completely changed our perception of speed.
 As newer, faster models emerged, the technology increasingly filtered its way into lower-spec models until the results of all of the turbocharging basically were acknowledged to be wrecking the worldâ€™s environment.
 I call it â€˜Trickle-down Turbonomicsâ€™.
 The result?
 Ford launched a series of turbocharged hatchbacks and sedans in the 80s, including the Fiesta RS, the Mustang SVO, the turbocharged Thunderbird, and this car – the XR4Ti, the US version of the Ford Sierra.